Accessing the interface

 - (Optional) For future reference, bookmark this URL.

-- Log on using one of the following methods:
+Log on initially using the following System Administrator account:

-The BMC Network Automation online technical documentation is available by clicking the Help link on the main dashboard.
-To access the local HTML help (also called offline help), see Installing local HTML help.
+The BMC Database Automation online technical documentation is available by clicking the Help link.